 written by Valarie Budayr

 Please take a moment to watch the video below.
-Truly it takes literally one minute and is the inspiration for today\’s post.
+Honestly,takes only a few it takes literally one minute and is the inspiration for today’s post.

 How awesome was that??

 Did you notice that the walking gent in the video is taking only a couple of steps in each frame?
 And that these two little steps in each frame took him to 11 countries, countless modes of transportation, and a myriad of experiences…and all in 44 days?

 So how exactly did this inspire me as a writer?
 I want to hit the road and write about each destination!